256B.0945 Residential services for children with severe emotional disturbance.

 Subd.
 8. Reports.
-The commissioner shall review county expenditures annually using reports required under sections 245.482 and 256.01, subdivision 2, clause (17), to ensure that counties meet their obligation under subdivision 7, and that the base level of expenditures for prevention, early intervention, and supportive services for children and families and children's mental health residential treatment is continued from sources other than federal funds earned under this section.
+The commissioner shall review county expenditures annually using reports required under sections 245.482; 256.01, subdivision 2, clause (17); and 256E.08, subdivision 8, to ensure that counties meet their obligation under subdivision 7, and that the base level of expenditures for prevention, early intervention, and supportive services for children and families and children's mental health residential treatment is continued from sources other than federal funds earned under this section.

 Subd.
 9. Sanctions.
 The commissioner may suspend, reduce, or terminate funds for prevention, early intervention, and supportive services for children and families up to the limit of federal revenue earned under this section to a county that does not meet one or all of the requirements of this section.
 If the commissioner finds evidence of children placed in residential treatment who do not meet the criteria outlined in section 245.4885, subdivision 1, the commissioner may take action to limit inappropriate placements in residential treatment.

 Subd.
 10. Recommendations.
 The commissioner shall provide recommendations to the legislature by January 15, 2000, regarding any amendments to this section that may be necessary or advisable prior to implementation.